Enteritis is inflammation of the small intestine.

 - A stool culture to look for the type of infection.
 However, this test may not always identify the bacteria causing the illness.

-- X-rays such as CT scan and MRI
+- Imaging tests such as CT scan and MRI (if symptoms are persistent).

 Mild cases often do not need treatment.